 Bentrock is the result of a collision between the North American and Pacific tectonic plates, which took place some 12 to 20 million years ago in the Miocene Epoch.
 The yielding fruit is lean and mean, making for beautifully concentrated wines.
 Both Bent Rock and Radian are newer sites to come online in SRH and certainly names to watch.
 Formerly both vineyards were known as Salsipuedes.
 (Sandy Loam Soils / Clones 76 & 96)

 Positioned in the center of the Sta.
 Rita Hills AVA, Spear Vineyards lies directly between the Northern (Hwy 246) and Southern (Santa Ynez River) corridors.
 Owned and operated by Opher Shepher, Spear is organically farmed and is made up of two distinct vineyards.
 The “Northern” vineyard fronts the Santa Rita Valley corridor and the “Southern” vineyard sits at the top of the Santa Rita Hills above the Santa Ynez River.
 Planted in 2014, the vineyard is planted in Pinot Noir, Chardonnay, Syrah, Viognier, Grenache and Gruner Veltliner.
 (Clone 76 & Clone 777)

-Owned and operated the Miller’s mentioned above, this unique site is located at the western most end of the Santa Maria Valley AVA, nestled in its namesake Solomon Hills overlooking the Pacific Ocean.
-This proximity makes it not only the most Westerly vineyard in the AVA but, also the coolest.
+Also owned and operated by the Millers, this unique site is located at the western most end of the Santa Maria Valley AVA, nestled in its namesake Solomon Hills overlooking the Pacific Ocean.
+This proximity makes it not only the most westerly vineyard in the AVA but also the coolest.
 Planted entirely to Chardonnay and Pinot Noir.
 (Clone 76 and Clone 777)

 For more information on the Sta.
-Rita Hills AVA, check out SRH Winegrowers Alliance
+Rita Hills AVA, check out Sta.
+Rita Hills Wine Alliance.